Information for Advisors

 First-Year Seminar Alerts

-Fall 2025 alerts will be deployed and entered between Monday, September 8th through Monday, September 15th.
+Spring 2026 alerts will be deployed and entered between Monday, January 26th through Monday, February 3rd.

-Fall 2025 Alerts entry will begin on Monday, September 15th and Early Alerts are due by Monday, September 22nd for English and foreign language faculty.
+Spring 2026 Alerts entry will begin on Monday, February 2nd and Early Alerts are due by Monday, February 9th for foreign language faculty.

 Math Courses